vitkuz573/Ansible-WebServer/README.md

 ## Usage

-Configure ssh authorization by keys on all hosts you want to deploy and run the init script, and then follow the instructions.
+Run the init script, and then follow the instructions.

 NOTE: To save access to a web server without specifying a port, specify port 80 for Nginx.